 Number of Online Programs: 3

 What is the Value of Online College in Virginia?

 While it’s possible to succeed without a college degree, it’s more difficult, and there aren’t any guarantees.
 However, with a college education, a person has a solid foundation to build his or her career from.

-More today than every before students are seeking undergraduate and graduate degrees fully online in addition to certificate or continuing education programs.
+More today than ever before students are seeking undergraduate and graduate degrees fully online in addition to a certificate or continuing education programs.
 The workforce, corporate America, and business owners nationwide now respect these degrees just as traditional degrees are respected across the board.
 As a desirable and viable option for gaining an education, particularly for working adults or students who need to juggle other commitments, online education in many cases also offers the same networking benefits, internship opportunities, and community or global connections as found on campus.

 What Kinds of Degrees Can I Earn Online in Virginia?

 While choices were limited initially when it came to online degrees, today, students can benefit from numerous options for online degree programs in Virginia.
 For instance, a student can choose between Virginia online degree programs for associate’s, bachelor’s, master’s, or doctoral programs as well as certificate programs.

 Associate online degree programs in Virginia give students the option to earn a degree in business, criminal justice, healthcare administration, elementary education, marketing, or psychology, among others.
 Nursing is another major for online degree programs in Virginia.
 This program, however, isn’t available at an associate’s level.
 A person can only find it as online bachelor degree programs in Virginia or graduate programs.
 As one of the online bachelor degree programs in Virginia, a student can only start at this level because a person needs clinical experience to earn an LPN or RN.